MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 ## Detailed description

 The PowerShell **Certificate** provider lets you get, add, change, clear, and delete certificates and certificate stores in PowerShell.

-The **Certificate** drive is a hierarchical namespace containing the cerificate stores and certificates on your computer.
+The **Certificate** drive is a hierarchical namespace containing the certificate stores and certificates on your computer.

 The **Certificate** provider supports the following cmdlets, which are covered in this article.